-In the United States, nearly 1 in 3 adults has a criminal record, which limits their access to education, jobs, housing, voting, and other things necessary for a full and productive life.
+In the United States, 1 in 3 adults has a criminal record, which limits their access to education, jobs, housing, voting, and other things necessary for a full and productive life.
 Even after their debt to society is paid, these men and women face some 44,000 documented barriers to success, in addition to widespread social stigma.

 This all occurs against the backdrop of the criminal justice system's stark racial imbalances.
 People of color—particularly Black Americans—are disproportionately represented at every stage of the U.S. criminal justice system, from arrest to reintegration.
 Now more than ever, it is crucial that we continue the important work of raising awareness about the challenges men and women face upon reentry as they seek health care, housing, and employment.

 Prison Fellowship® is committed to advancing justice that restores and reflects the God-given value of every person.
 For more than 45 years, we have been advocating for more proportional accountability, constructive corrections culture, and second chances.
 Prison Fellowship spearheaded Second Chance Month® in 2017 to raise awareness of the barriers faced by returning citizens and to unlock second chances for these men and women who dream of a better tomorrow.

 We all want to be treated with dignity and have the opportunity to reach our full potential.
 After making a wrong choice, we want the chance to make amends and rebuild what was broken.
 Led by Prison Fellowship every April, Second Chance Month is a nationwide campaign to unlock opportunities for the tens of millions of Americans with a criminal record.

 'America is a place of dreamers, second chances, and redemption.
 Millions of Americans in this country have criminal records, and those who have paid their dues and served their time deserve the opportunity to be contributing members of society. … With Second Chance Month, we look to shine a light on ways to unlock opportunities for those in search of new life.'